markdewing/next_steps_in_programming/programming_by_transformations.md

 ## Programming by Transformations

-  A computer program could be described by a series of transformations from an initial empty project to the final program.
-What if the actual representation for the program was this list of transformations, rather than the final source.
+  The goal is to describe a computer program by a series of transformations from an initial empty project to the final program.
+Even further, the actual representation for the program will be this list of transformations, rather than the final source.

-   A program in an existing Version Control System (VCS) is stored somewhat like this.
-Changes always get applied by appending to the end of the chain.
-The proposed idea is that new functionality or bug fixes could be made modifying or adding transformations anywhere along the chain.
+   A program in an existing Version Control System (VCS) is stored somewhat like this, except changes always get applied by appending to the end of the chain.
+The proposed idea is that new functionality or bug fixes are made by modifying or adding transformations anywhere along the chain.

 A simple ASCII diagram for history in a VCS

   `[Initial commit, version 1] -> [Version 2] -> [Version 3]`

-After the next chage, the history looks like
+The next check-in adds a version and the history looks like

   `[Initial commit, version 1] -> [Version 2] -> [Version 3] -> [Version 4]`